i2bc/dense/README.md

 ```
 params {

-    config_profile_name        = 'YOUR NAME profile'
-    config_profile_description = 'If you want, describe your job'

-    // The maximum of ressources you can allow to one job :
-    max_cpus   = 16
-    max_memory = '6.GB'
-    max_time   = '6.h'

-    // Input data
     taxids = "PATH TO YOUR taxids.tsv"
     gendir = "PATH TO YOUR GENOMES (query and target, with all FASTA and GFF3).
 Each genome has to be named in the exact same way as its GFF3 annotation file"
     focal genome = "Name of your focal genome.
 In our example : dmel"